citelab/JAMScript/jview.md

 ##### Terminal

-The terminal uses a ReactJS component to simulate the real terminal, found [here](https://github.com/nitin42/terminal-in-react)
+The terminal uses a ReactJS component to simulate the real terminal, found [here](https://github.com/nitin42/terminal-in-react).
+On pressing the return key, the widget